Our Leadership Team

 Minnesota, USA

-Mike is a 2% Certified business owner of River City Tile & Stone, and a conservationist from Minnesota.
+Mike is a Fish & Wildlife Volunteers certified business owner of River City Tile & Stone, and a conservationist from Minnesota.
 In his business, he has made conserving wild places, and wild creatures part of their core values.
 His company does clean-ups, migration corridor projects, supports local youth projects, and donates time and money to various conservation organizations.
 Mike has served as a Vice President for the Midwest Chapter of Wild Sheep Foundation as well as participating in multiple committees for varies conservation organizations.

 Mike has deep roots in Minnesota, but thoroughly enjoys travel and adventure.
 Mike has spent time all over North America actively supporting, pursuing, and completing conservation projects.
 He enjoys fishing, hunting, hiking, and spending as much time with his daughter outdoors as possible.